Xceptance/xlt-documentation/content/en/load-testing/Glossary/_index.md

 test.

 ## Percentiles
-A percentile defines how many numbers (measurements) fall below or above a certain percentage of the data and the maximum number of this data is taken as resulting value.
+A percentile defines how many numbers (measurements) fall below or above a certain percentage of the data and the maximum number of this data is taken as the resulting value.
 For instance a P90 defines that out of 90% of all measurements (sorted ascending), the highest value for the first 90% of values is used as the result.

 For instance, when we have the measurements: